RoseLeighton/HackableDEF/md/book.md

 ‘free beer’.
 It means that a business model should serve the public interest rather than being a goal in itself.

+<div class="streams"><hr class="streams" />How individuals can be rewarded for their contributions to a common good, is a central
+question in hackable citymaking practices
+<hr class="streams" /></div>

 What’s of interest for our purposes here, is that there runs a thread through hacker culture that combines the process of open learning with one of collaboration and producing something for the community at large,